A deterministic approach to Loewner-energy minimizers: The energy minimizers to a point (EMP) curves

 which is independent of $\theta$.
-Thus \eqref{Eq:WangRescale} is universal in the sense of the theorem statement for generating Wang minimizers with tip at angle $0 < \alpha <\pi/2$, and as \eqref{Eq:WangRescale} is a fixed rescaling of $\varphi_\theta$, we see that $\varphi_\theta$ is also universal.
-Hence $\varphi_\theta|_{[u,0]}$ generates a scaled Wang minimizer as claimed.
+Thus \eqref{Eq:WangRescale} is universal in the sense of the theorem statement for generating EMP curves with tip at angle $0 < \alpha <\pi/2$, and as \eqref{Eq:WangRescale} is a fixed re-scaling of $\varphi_\theta$, we see that $\varphi_\theta$ is also universal.
+Hence $\varphi_\theta|_{[u,0]}$ generates a scaled EMP curve as claimed.